richo/roving/README.md

 This is super lightly tested, YMMV, patches/bug reports accepted, etc.

+# Running the example

+The example code lives in the `example/` directory, and can be run by running:

+* `make example-target` to compile the example target
+* `make example-server` to run the example server on the default port 8000
+* `make example-client` to run the example client

+Your client should find a crash within 30 seconds.

 # Why Roving?

 I asked some of my coworkers what they'd name a distributed fuzzy thing.